sahouston/Cozmo-Autonomous-Driving/README.md

 ## Autonomous Driving

-Once training is complete [drive.py](drive.py) loads the trained weights and starts driving Cozmo without any human input, he's a self-driving robot now.
+Once training is complete [drive.py](drive.py) loads the trained weights, passes images from the live camera feed through PilotNet to predict in realtime which direction to steer and sends the steering command to the robot.

 # Installation